wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 -   `text-align` centres the text of the `<h1>` tags (when set to `center`); and
 -   `color`, which sets the colour of the text to red via [hexadecimal code](http://html-color-codes.com/) `#FF0000`.

-With all of these properties applied, the resultant page render can be seen in the browser in Figure fig-css-render.
+With all of these properties applied, the resultant page render can be seen in the browser as shown in the figure below.

 ![Illustration demonstrating the rendered output of the sample HTML markup and CSS stylesheet shown.
 Pay particular attention to the CSS example - the colours are used to demonstrate the syntax used to define styles and the property/value pairings associated with them.](images/css-render.png)